Chemistry, Biochemistry & Physics

 Industry: 23% of graduates took positions in industry at companies such as Bayer Healthcare, Penwest Pharmaceuticals, Genzyme, and InvaGen Pharmaceuticals.

 Honors and Awards: Our recent graduates include two Goldwater Scholars, two National Science Foundation Graduate Research Fellows, and Marist College Valedictorian, Salutatorian and General Excellence winners.

 "The Marist faculty is dedicated and supportive to the students first and foremost – a unique learning environment compared to most other schools.
 The relationships with faculty and fellow students I built while at Marist have lasted years beyond graduation and a crucial part of my professional network.
 The knowledge and manner of learning I developed at Marist prepared me for the successful completion of my Ph.D. in Chemistry.”
 Lauren M. Jackson ('08), Process Analytical Scientist at BP

 “The close mentoring offered by the professors in the chemistry department has led to my achievements in graduate school.
 The foundation the department provided has set me apart from my peers, and I am confident it will continue to do so as I finish my PhD work and enter the workforce.”
-Cathy DeBlase ('11), Chemistry PhD Candidate at Cornell University
+Cathy DeBlase ('11), Senior Chemist at Dow Chemical Company